heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/PRESENTATION.md

 ### What will you do?

 - Run full client/server examples
-- Implement the _"Guess the number"_ game:
-  - Using the application protocol you made in the previous chapter!
+- Implement the _"Guess the number"_ game (using the application protocol you made in the previous chapter!)
-  - A template is here for you
+- Dockerize and share the game.

 ![bg right contain](./images/what-will-you-do-server.png)
 ![bg right vertical contain](./images/what-will-you-do-client.png)